Study in UK

 Always prefer registered or official agents rather than others for more credibility.

-flag and should be viewed with suspicion.
-Make sure that the MBBS course offered by the university meets the NMC guidelines, then only you will be eligible to give FMGE in India.
-A legitimate MBBS degree requires a significant practical and clinical exposure.
+Agents offering guaranteed admission, low fees and bypassing licensing exams is a big red flag and should be viewed with suspicion.
+Make sure that the MBBS course offered by the university meets the NMC guidelines; only then will you be eligible to take the FMGE in India.
+A legitimate MBBS degree requires significant practical and clinical exposure.
 After meeting all these requirements, you need to take the FMGE exam, a crucial licensing test to practice in India.
 Make sure to do due diligence before taking admission to an MBBS program abroad.

 Related Links